syntax-syndicate/beeai-platform/docs/ACP/ACP.md

 The Agent Context Protocol (ACP) enables rich agent-to-agent communication and coordination in multi-agent systems.
 It provides a comprehensive framework for agent discovery, evaluation, coordination, and monitoring while maintaining compatibility with Model Contex Protocol (MCP).

+> ⚠️TBD: NLIP connection: ACP complements the Natural Language Interaction Protocol (NLIP) by focusing on agent-to-agent communication while NLIP primarily addresses natural language interfaces between humans and AI systems.
+Where NLIP standardizes a common chat application to replace multiple mobile apps, ACP standardizes agent coordination mechanisms that can work behind the scenes of these interfaces.

 ### Key Features

 - **Agent Discovery & Registration**: Mechanism for agents to announce their presence, capabilities, and performance metrics